-Geoffrey Thün is Associate Professor of Architecture and Associate Dean for Research and Creative Practice at the Taubman College of Architecture and Urban Planning at the University of Michigan.
+Geoffrey Thün is Associate Professor of Architecture and Associate Dean for Research and Creative Practice at Taubman College of Architecture and Urban Planning at the University of Michigan.
 He is a founding partner in the research-based practice RVTR.
 He holds an M.UD from the University of Toronto, and a Professional BArch and BES from the University of Waterloo.
 Within the architecture program, he has taught design studios, courses in urban systems, sustainable site and landscape and material systems.